Breechblock: Rotating drum

 A rotating drum breechblock or rotary breech consists of a cylinder which rotates on an axis offset from the barrel.
 It is also known as a cannon breech because of association with some cannon designs.
 A longitudinal cut-out section or eccentric hole provides access to the breech.
 Rotating the cylinder then closes the breech.
 The geometry is not unlike the cylinder of a revolver.
 In the M1867 Werndl–Holub, the cylindrical breechblock is retained at the rear by the receiver.
-Mating faces can be profiled (ie not faced perpendicular to the axis of rotation) so that the breech tends to seal or fit more closely as it is closed.
+Mating faces can be profiled (i.e. not faced perpendicular to the axis of rotation) so that the breech tends to seal or fit more closely as it is closed.

 the Nordenfelt eccentric screw breech is a variation of this design.
 Instead of holding the breechblock between the breech at one end and the receiver at the other, in this design the breechblock is threaded around its circumference and is screwed into the breech until it meets the rear of the chamber.
 The breech is opened by rotating it a fraction of a full turn, until a hole through the breechblock aligns with the bore.
 The Magnum Research Lone Eagle pistol is a single-shot pistol chambered for rifle cartridges that also uses a rotating drum breechblock.